 - Serves an area about 69 square kilometers in size.

-- Owns and maintains approximately 20,000 energy-efficient street light fixtures.
+- Owns and maintains approximately 25,000 street light fixtures.

-- Provides approximately 143 permanent jobs in the areas of Administration, System Planning, Construction and Operation, with an annual payroll of $7.3 million.
-Utility meter reading and bill collection services common to Electrical, Water and Sewer Utilities are provided by the Finance Branch, Corporate Services Department of the City.
+- Provides approximately 158 permanent jobs in the areas of Administration, System Planning, Construction and Operation.
+Utility meter reading and bill collection services common to Electrical, Water and Sewer Utilities are provided by the Revenue Division, Asset & Financial Management Department of the City.